Fixing Odd Mac Mouse or Trackpad Behaviors & Random Clicks

 com.apple.driver.AppleHIDMouse.plist - wired USB mouse

-*Note: you can get more specific if you want, like only deleting the AppleHIDMouse.plist file if you are only using a USB mouse, or only removing BlueToothMultitouch.mouse if you only use a Magic Mouse, or you can ditch all three if you’re using all of them.
+*Note: you can get more specific if you want, like only deleting the AppleHIDMouse.plist file if you are only using a USB mouse, or only removing BlueToothMultitouch.mouse if you only use a Magic Mouse, or you can ditch all of the plist files if you’re using all of them.

 With a reboot the Mac will rebuild the preference files for the input devices that are in use, and, hopefully at least, the erroneous tracking or clicking behavior will be resolved.